 When you buy the life insurance policy, you need to take the number of years into account for which you want to provide financial protection to your family.
 You can decide this by looking at the number of years left for your children to start earning after your demise.
-Though you cannot decide the year when this unfortunate event will happen, but you can do it on assumption basis.
+Though you cannot decide the year when this unfortunate event will happen, you can do it on an assumption basis.

 Say, you want to provide financial cover to your family for 15 years.
 Now multiply your family’s annual expenses to 15 to derive the cash required by your family in all these years.
-And, add this amount to net liabilities to get approximate sum assured.
+And, add this amount to net liabilities to get an approximate sum assured.

 Whether or not You Can Raise Your Sum Assured?

-If not, you can go for premium amount which you are comfortable in paying and decide the sum assured as per your family’s basic requirements.
+If not, you can go for the premium amount which you are comfortable in paying and decide the sum assured as per your family’s basic requirements.

 Looking for Term Life Insurance?
 Calculate Premium for Sum Assured of Rs.
 1 Crore